Homegear/Homegear-Doc/Homegear-Intertechno/source/adding_devices.rst

 * Replace all "F" with "1": F0FF0FF00F => 1011011001
 * Convert this binary number into decimal format: 1011011001 => 729
+* For switching actuators from REV Ritter additionally replace all "1" with "0": 1FFF1FF0FF => 0111011011 => 475

 In this case 729 is your address.